-Concordia University, Nebraska’s computer science department sent two teams to the ACM North America North Central Regional Programming Contest, held Nov.
-3 at the University of Nebraska-Lincoln.
-Contest sites were spread across the region for contestants to participate.
+Concordia’s computer science department sent two teams of three students to the ACM North America North Central Regional Programming Contest, held Nov.
+9 at the University of Nebraska-Lincoln.

 Marcus Gubanyi, senior, Seward, Neb.